facebookresearch/RAM/projects/rllm/README.md

 Chenxi Whitehouse, Ilia Kulikov, Ping Yu, Jason Weston, Xian Li, Swarnadeep Saha.

 ## More details
-More details can be found in the [full technical report](https://arxiv.org/abs/2603.18886).
+More details can be found in the [full technical report](https://arxiv.org/abs/2603.18886) (see section 2).

 ## Citation
 To reference the work in this blog post, please use the following BibTex entry: